elouannh/elouannh/README.md

-`This document was written in english, so please consider it if your browser translate it in another language.`
+`This document was written in english, so please consider it if your browser translates it in another language.`

 > PxndxDev, 16 years old (27/09/2005)
 >